Tolbat/JagdoomE/README.md

 ## Acknowledgements
 ```
 John Carmack for writing such an awesome game, and releasing it to the public.
-Carl Forhan for arranging the code, and doing the initial work to get it
+Carl Forhan for providing and arranging the code release
-running.
-CyranoJ for fixing the offset in the HUD in the code released by Carl.
 Saturn for his work on the Windows build back in the days of Skunk.
-ChillyWillyGuru for providing the cleaner Linux build, makefile, new controls,
-and his improvements.
+ChillyWillyGuru for providing the cleaner Linux build, makefile, new controls, and his ongoing improvements.
-JagChris for organizing and planning
+A31Chris for organizing and planning
-Atari Age for providing the original source code online
-To the entire Jaguar Community that like me are forced to live in silence!
+To the many silenced Jaguar owners!
 ```

 ## Known Bugs

-The network code is still as it was - kinda buggy.
-Chilly doesn't know if or when he will get to it.
-He only has one Jaguar, and the JagGD cart is not compatible with JagLink in any case.
+The network code still has bugs

 No in game music